bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 the self generated cross compilation toolset instead.

 ### Required tools
-An addition to the above mentioned cross compilation toolset the following packages or their equivalents may also need to be installed on  the building system.
+In addition to the above mentioned cross compilation toolset the following packages or their equivalents may also need to be installed on the building system.
-BERTO

 #### OpenSUSE Tumbleweed - Aug 2021 (zypper add ...)
 * zypper install -t pattern devel_basis

-* gcc-c++
-* unzip
-* lbzip2
-* bzip2
+* bc
-* libtirpc-devel
+* u-boot-tools
+* wget (or use "curl -O")
+* git (to download this project)
+* cross-arm-none-gcc11 (If no self built cross compiler)

 #### Debian 10 - Buster (apt-get install ...)
 * build-essential
-* wget (or use "curl -O")
 * bison
 * flex
-* libncurses-dev
 * bc
 * u-boot-tools
+* libncurses-dev
+* git (to download this project)
 * gcc-arm-none-eabi (If no self built cross compiler)

-git (optional)

-* unzip
-* gawk
-* curl (or use wget)

-BERTO BERTO

 ### Samba version on the Seagate Central
 Although this is not strictly a pre-requisite of this kernel build procedure